wangamelia/cmpm202p2p2/README.md

+## Need Help?
+* If you’re new to StyleGAN2-ADA and looking to get started, please check out [this video series](https://www.youtube.com/playlist?list=PLWuCzxqIpJs8ViuBIUtAk-dsAtdrApYoy) from a course Lia Coleman and I taught in October 2020.
+* Interested in contributing?
+Please submit PRs or discuss changes in the [Artificial Images Slack](https://join.slack.com/t/ml-images/shared_invite/zt-9mxoe7va-eBZ9xzAWpx8VRL~Km_PzUQ) channel

 ## Edits made to this repo

 * **Fakes .jpg**: save yourself a ton of space with fakes during training saved as .jpg instead of .png